You may have heard about the rainbow mountain in Peru, but did you know that there's a much more spectacular range of rainbow mountains in China?

 The rainbow mountain of Peru is a classic example of a place that's been destroyed by Instagram fame.
 Heather and John from Roaming Around the World have written a brutally honest exposé of everything that's gone wrong with tourism at Peru's rainbow mountain.

-I won't go into details here, but let's just say that treks to rainbow mountain in Peru are unsafe, environmentally destructive, and often underwhelming.
+I won't go into details here, but let's just say that the popular trips from Cusco to the rainbow mountain in Peru are unsafe, environmentally destructive, and often underwhelming.

 After hiking for two to three hours to reach the mountain, many trekkers are disappointed to find that it's nowhere near as colorful as in the photos they've seen on Instagram and in tourism brochures.
 Those images have been heavily filtered and photoshopped.